ColasNahaboo/advent-of-code-my-solutions/bash/2021/README.md

 Although I invented, designed and implemented a commercial programming language (The SML - System Management Language - in the Bull ISM Network Management platform), and worked professionnally with "real" languages I grew in love with bash because the intellectual challenges it poses to write efficient code, making mundane tasks exciting, and that it (nearly) never breaks backwards compatibility, a code that runs now wioll run in 20 years and more...
 And since I retired in 2021 I now have time to play with things, and discovered the "Advent of code" challenge.

 **Usage:**
-- Everything is in the `days/` subdirectory, with no subdirectories.
+- Everything below is in the `days/` subdirectory, with no subdirectories.
 All files are in this directory, no subdirs.
 I hate navigating a maze of small directories, all alike.
 - Day `NN` solutions are scripts `dNN-1.sh` and `dNN-2.sh` for problem 1 and 2.
 E.g. `d05-2.sh`
 - Run them without input data file as argument (defaults to `dNN.input`).
 E.g. `d14.input`
 - Input data is in `dNN.input`.
 Note that the data may be different for different accounts on the web site.